zHoeshin/DDSL/README.md

     Cutscenes.trigger("edwinTavernWalk")
 ```

-Information about the domain-specific language can be found on the [wiki](https://github.com/zHoeshin/DDSL/wiki/...)

 Note that the language focuses on programmer-styled dialogue description rather than a writer-style one.
 It is also not intended for creating monolithic dialogues carrying the entire story(i.e. it is not made for visual novels)

 Once a dialogue file is created, it can be executed in-game in two primary ways